 every August.
 Baseball players ages 11 to 13 come from all over the world to compete.
 The tournament began in 1947 as the National Little League Tournament.
 It has emerged as the premier little league tournament in the entire world.

-The prospective Montoursville PA home buyer will find modestly-priced Montoursville PA homes from various eras.
-Some century-old homes will be among the Montoursville PA homes for sale.
+The prospective Montoursville PA home buyer will find modestly-priced houses for sale in Montoursville PA from various eras.
+Some century-old homes will be among the available homes for sale.
 A professional Montoursville PA real estate agent can also show you newer homes for sale in Montoursville PA that feature multi-car garages and energy-efficient construction.
-The real estate in Montoursville PA also includes split levels and ranches built in the 1960s and 1970s.
-Many of these Montoursville PA properties include spacious, well-landscaped lots.
-A qualified Montoursville PA realtor can tell you much more about all the Montoursville PA real estate available.
+The homes for sale in Montoursville PA also includes split levels and ranches built in the 1960s and 1970s.
+Many of these properties include spacious, well-landscaped lots.
+A qualified Montoursville realtor can tell you much more about all the available houses for sale in Montoursville PA.
+Contact us today for more information.